Workers’ Compensation Benefits for Specific Loss and Disfigurement

 Pennsylvania workers’ compensation law states that a serious and permanent disfigurement of the head, face, or neck, the loss of a limb or other body part, or the loss of a specific bodily function, entitles a victim to compensation benefits.
-It is entirely possible to collect this benefits even if you do not lose any time from work.
-Therefore, if you lose your pinkie finger in a workplace accident, and then you return to work two weeks later because your job does not require the use of your pinkie, you can still collect specific loss benefits.
+It is entirely possible to collect these benefits even if you do not lose any time from work.
+Therefore, if you lose your pinkie finger in a workplace accident, and then return to work two weeks later because your job does not require the use of your pinkie, you can still collect specific loss benefits.

 What is Covered by Specific Loss and Disfigurement Benefit Awards?

 Pennsylvania has a long list of what it covers and what it does not.
 However, some of the more common specific loss injuries and the corresponding benefit amounts include the following: